Enrique Olvera and Jesus Durón

 The signature dish: Pujol’s menu changes with the seasons, but there is one dish that you’ll catch all year round: Mole Madre, Mole Nuevo.
 The concentric circles of fresh mole, surrounded by a larger ring that has been aged for more than 1,000 days, are presented with a basket of warm tortillas.

-A new home: In 2016, Olvera relocated his 17-year-old Polanco restaurant to a stunning, mid-century home within the same neighbourhood, building a comfortable space that’s aglow in natural light.
-Beyond expansive windows, Pujol involves a wood-burning oven, terrazzo floors and a long dining bar that offers a separate taco tasting menu.
+What’s the setting?
+Mexico City’s Polanco neighbourhood has been Pujol’s home since the restaurant opened in 2000.
+In 2016, the team moved around the corner to a comfortable space that’s aglow in natural light.
+The chefs are at home with the wood-burning oven, terrazzo floors and a long dining bar that offers a separate taco tasting menu.